python/steering-council/updates/2024-07-steering-council-update.md

 ## 2024-07-10

-- Discussion on Code of Conduct violations
+- Discussion on Code of Conduct violation

 ## 2024-07-17